richardstartin/richardstartin.github.io/_posts/2019-11-23-finding-bytes.md

 Contrary to widespread prejudice against microbenchmarking, I find a lot of bad ideas can be killed off quickly by spending a little bit of time doing bottom up experiments.

 Despite that, it's very easy to write a microbenchmark to discard the branch-free implementation by creating very predictable benchmark data, and it's very common not to vary microbenchmark data much to avoid GC related noise.
+The problem with making this comparison is that branch prediction is both effective and stateful on modern processors.
+The branch predictor is capable of learning (and over-fitting to) the benchmark data; the benchmark must be able to maintain uncertainty without introducing other confounding factors.

 While the BSON attribute extraction use case is focused on very small strings, I also vary the length of the strings from very small to very large, with the null terminator at a random position within the last word of the input.
 To make the data unpredictable without allocations causing problems, I generate lots of similar inputs and cycle through them on each invocation.
 I want the cycling to be almost free so choose parameterised powers of two to vary the number of inputs.